ULTRASAT

-ULTRASAT (Ultraviolet Transient Astronomy Satellite) is a space telescope in a smallsat format with a large field of view, 210 square degrees, that will detect and monitor transient astronomical events in the near-ultraviolet (220–280 nm) spectral region.
-ULTRASAT will observe a large patch of sky, alternating every six months between the southern and northern hemisphere.
-The satellite will be launched into geosynchronous orbit in early 2026.
+ULTRASAT (Ultraviolet Transient Astronomy Satellite) is a space telescope in a smallsat format that will detect and monitor transient astronomical events in the near-ultraviolet (220–280 nm) spectral region.
+ULTRASAT will observe a large patch of sky with a 210 square degrees field of view, alternating every six months between the southern and northern hemisphere.
+The satellite is planned to be launched into a geosynchronous orbit in late 2027.
 All ULTRASAT data will be transmitted to the ground in real time.
 Upon detection of a transient event, ULTRASAT will provide alerts within 20 minutes to other ground-based and space telescopes to be directed to the source for further observation of the event in other wavelength bands.

-ULTRASAT will study the hot transient universe.
-The extra-Galactic volume accessible to ULTRASAT for the discovery of transient sources will be 300 times larger than that of the most sensitive UV satellite to date, GALEX.
-It is comparable to that of the largest ground-based optical transient survey telescope planned to begin operation in 2023, the Vera C. Rubin Observatory.
+ULTRASAT's main objective is to study the hot transient universe.
+The extragalactic volume accessible to ULTRASAT for the discovery of transient sources will be 300 times larger than that of the most sensitive UV satellite to date, GALEX.
+It is comparable to that of the largest ground-based optical transient survey telescope planned to begin operation in 2025, the Vera C. Rubin Observatory.

 The ULTRASAT spacecraft will be constructed by the Israel Aerospace Industries (IAI), and the telescope will be constructed by the El-Op division of Elbit Systems.
 ULTRASAT is jointly funded and managed by the Israel Space Agency and the Weizmann Institute of Science (WIS), under the scientific leadership of the WIS, and with a significant contribution of the DESY center of the Helmholtz association.
 ULTRASAT is planned for a 3-year operation at a GEO orbit.
 Its small mass and volume, 160 kg and <1m3, allows a launch to GEO as a secondary payload.